The quiet restlessness of people who want more from life

 And you accept that.

-That’s why you’ll never let the self-doubt or negative self-talk creep in, even during your darkest times.
+That’s why you won’t let the self-doubt or negative self-talk creep in, even during your hardest stretches.

 8) You keep dodging those curveballs

-When life knocks you sideways, do you lay down on the ground feeling sorry for yourself?
+When life knocks you sideways, do you stay down feeling sorry for yourself?
 Or do you get up, dust yourself off, and go another round?

 If it’s the latter, that shows true resilience and grit.

-And it’s that approach to life that indicates you’re destined for something bigger.
+And it’s that approach to life that suggests you’re built for something bigger.

-Carrying on, even when things don’t go to plan, is a trait you share with a long list of successful people.
+Carrying on, even when things don’t go to plan, is a trait you share with a long list of people who’ve done remarkable things.

 Take Steve Jobs for example.

 Do you think the former Apple CEO gave up when he was ousted from the company in 1985?
-No. He made a huge comeback and, well, I’m sure you know the rest of the story by now.
+No. He made a huge comeback and, well, you probably know the rest of the story.

-My point is – your growth mindset enables you to keep trying.
-And your unique ability to turn adversity into inspiration is a sign of your resilience.
+My point is — your growth mindset enables you to keep trying.
+And your ability to turn adversity into forward motion is a sign of something real.

 Because deep down…